IBM/Ionic-MFP-App/DETAILED.md

 #### 4.2.5 Map MyWardData's protecting scope to UserLogin security check

 Launch MFP Dashboard as below:
-  * In the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/), under *Cloud Foundry Services*, click on the *Mobile Foundation* service you created in [Step 4](#step-4-create-mobile-foundation-service-and-configure-mfp-cli).
-Then click on `Launch Console` to open the MFP dashboard.
+  * In the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/), under *Cloud Foundry Services*, click on the *Mobile Foundation* service you created in [Step 3.2](#32-create-mobile-foundation-service-and-configure-mfp-cli).
+The service overview page that gets shown, will have the MFP dashboard embedded within it.
+You can also open the MFP dashboard in a separate browser tab by appending `/mfpconsole` to the *url* mentioned in [Step 3.2](#32-create-mobile-foundation-service-and-configure-mfp-cli).
   * Inside the MFP dashboard, in the list on the left, you will see the `MyWard` application, and `MyWardData` and `UserLogin` adapters listed.
   * Click on the `MyWardData` adapter.
 Click on `Resources` tab.
 You should see the various REST APIs exposed by `MyWardData` adapter.
 The `Security` column should show the protecting scope `RestrictedData` against each REST method.